thekashifmalik/rincr/README.md

 # kbackup
+Quick and easy incremental backups.

-A reimplementation of `rsnapshot` built with the composibility and simplicity of `rsync` in-mind.
+`kbackup` is a reimplementation of the ideas in `rsnapshot` built with the composibility and simplicity of `rsync` in-mind.
+It can be used by-hand, in scripts or as part of a software system.

 ```
 git clone git@github.com:thekashifmalik/kbackup.git